ProEnterprise/docs/docs/www/docs/user/manual/en/accounts/chart-of-accounts.md

 be worth the effort.
 You can also take the help of your accountant to setup your Chart of Accounts.

-Financial statements for your company are easily viewable in ERPNext.
+Financial statements for your company are easily viewable in Pro Enterprise ERP.
 You can view financial statements such as  Balance Sheet, Profit and Loss statement and Cash flow statement.

 An Example of various financial statement are given below: